Redemption (Stargate SG-1): Part 1

 Major Carter invites Jonas Quinn, who left his home planet and has been living at Stargate Command (SGC) since Daniel Jackson's death ("Meridian"), to leave the base with SG-1.
 At Area 51, they see the newly built fighter jet X-302 for the first time, but O'Neill refuses to test-fly it (because of the X-301 incident in season 4's "Tangent").
 Back at the SGC, O'Neill denies the proposal of General Hammond and Col. Chekov, who wants a Russian as the new fourth member of SG-1.
 Jonas admits to Carter that he wants to be a member of SG-1, and talks with Teal'c about O'Neill's mistrust in him.
 When Teal'c talks with his Colonel, O'Neill claims that Jonas is an alien.

 Bra'tac arrives at the SGC and informs Teal'c that Drey'auc (Teal'c wife) is ill.
 By the time they have reached Chulak, Drey'auc has died.
 Teal'c's teenage son Rya'c wants to take revenge on Teal'c and starts to beat him down, but Bra'tac intervenes.
-Teal'c talks with Rya'c during Drey'auc burial, and Ry'ac starts to cry.
+Teal'c talks with Rya'c during Drey'auc burial, and Rya'c starts to cry.
 Meanwhile, at Earth, the SGC Stargate was dialed from off-world and has stayed open beyond its 38-minute limit, with energy of the gate rapidly rising.
 Carter presumes that the gate will eventually explode and potentially cause the destruction of Earth.
 Dr. Rodney McKay arrives at the SGC as ordered much to Carter's annoyance.
 Carter informs Col. Chekov that the X-302 will soon be ready so that Earth can contact the Asgard for help.
 As O'Neill and Carter start with X-302, Jonas and McKay inform Hammond of potential problems with the X-302's hyperspace engine due to the instability of the naqahdriah.
 Shortly before the X-302 enters hyperspace, they miss the window and the mission is cancelled.

 Back on Chulak, a Jaffa arrives with a Tel'tak and reveals that Anubis is going to attack Earth's Stargate.
 Through trial and error of dialing planets that belong to Anubis, they finally find out which world the weapon is on.
 Back at SGC, Carter can only assume what caused the problem.
 A hologram of Anubis appears in the gateroom, saying in a very dramatic way that they will all be destroyed soon, much to O'Neill's annoyance.